EnvoyAI/examples/FAQ.md

     1.
-        DICOM integration - _Liaison_ can be configured to send DICOM results to one or more DICOM endpoint, usualy PACS.
+        DICOM integration - _Liaison_ can be configured to send DICOM results to one or more DICOM endpoint, usually PACS.
 This means DICOM GSPS (Annotation), SR (Structured Report), SC (Secondary Capture) results will all be sent to PACS and viewed either with the bundled PACS viewer or with an advanced viewer contextually launched from the PACS.

-        With this integration, non-DICOM types cannot be sent to PACS, and be ignored.
+        With this integration, non-DICOM types cannot be sent to PACS, and will be ignored.

     1.
         Viewer integration - _Liaison_ provides REST API routes